Skip to Main Content

 left-side-image

 The Global Mining Tax Initiative is the main component of the IGF’s work on financial benefits.
 It is a distinct program offering for IGF member countries that covers fiscal policy for the entire mining value chain, from exploration and development to mining, processing, mineral sales, and mine closure.
-This specialized and comprehensive work program focuses on all aspects of fiscal policy, including taxes, royalties, and financial modelling and shares unique expertise on international tax challenges related to the global mining sector.
+This specialized and comprehensive work program focuses on all aspects of fiscal policy, including taxes, royalties, and financial modelling.
+It shares unique expertise on international tax challenges related to the global mining sector.

 The Future of Resource Taxation

-The IGF partnered with the African Tax Administration Forum (ATAF) to rethink how developing countries benefit financially from their mineral resources.
+The IGF partnered with the African Tax Administration Forum to rethink how developing countries benefit financially from their mineral resources.
 We launched The Future of Resource Taxation in 2020, a research project to discover how the existing system of mining taxation can be improved and identify new, innovative fiscal options for resource-rich countries to maximize the returns from their mineral wealth.

 The project crowdsourced and developed policy ideas from governments, civil society, academia, and industry.
 The end result is a handbook for policy-makers: The Future of Resource Taxation: 10 Policy Ideas to Mobilize Mining Revenues.
 It presents a menu of innovative fiscal measures to strengthen revenue collection in the mining sector.